 We both have recently got into some new synths (Korg/Moog/Strega) and outboard gear that always brings a new pallet to any work.
 We both use electronics but love analogue gear and using everything from pedals to new and old outboard EQs, Compressors and old rack reverbs to craft our sounds.
 It’s always a great exploration with new gear.

 We are always pushing the gear to its limits so it behaves in unique ways that may not be what they were intended to do.
 Also, we are wildly into layering many sounds and blending them to create unique rhythms and melodic moments.
-We love combining a lot of different elements to create one voice or line.
+We love combining many different elements to create one voice or line.

-We use technology as the basis for our recording process as just about every does these days and it is a blessing in terms of editing and being able to work as much as we like as we both have studios but as far as our music goes it’s really using analogue gear that brings our sound alive.
+We use technology as the basis for our recording process, as just about every does these days.
+It is a blessing in terms of editing and working as much as we like, as we both have studios, but as far as our music goes, it’s really using analogue gear that brings our sound alive.

-As far as screen time and phone issues etc., we really try to put our phones in a drawer when we work and try to make our collaboration time the focus.
-So much is coming at all of us with phones and screens all the time and it’s just not a healthy way of living or working.
-Technology just doesn’t pause and our spirits need that more now than ever.
-So we spend a lot of time out in nature and in the ocean.
+Regarding screen time and phone issues etc., we really try to put our phones in a drawer when we work and try to make our collaboration time the focus.
+So much is coming at all of us with phones and screens all the time, and it’s just not a healthy way of living or working.
+Technology doesn’t pause, and our spirits need that more now than ever.
+So we spend a lot of time out in nature and the ocean.
 Technology is a great tool but not a great way of life.